 Since taking office, major initiatives have included the following:

-• the development of the collegewide Dream Big: 2010−15 Strategic Plan.
+- the development and implementation of the collegewide Dream Big: Strategic Plan Extension: 2016-20

 Several academic programs were added under Beal's leadership: